M&A 101: The difference between mergers and acquisitionsMay 15, 2018

-We caught up with Shawber and Harper to learn more about the basics of business combinations for the first in our M&A 101 series.
+We caught up with Andy Shawber and Laura Harper of Summit Law Group to learn more about the basics of business combinations for the first in our M&A 101 series.

 The interview below has been edited for length and clarity.